kimwoonggon/CUDA-Challenge/day16/README.md

 - **Max.
 Shared Memory per SM:** 96KB (usable)
 - **Max.
 Shared Memory per Block:** 48KB (when launching 1024 threads per block)

-Based on these limits, we aim to maximize shared memory usage and thread parallelism:
+Based on these limits, I aim to maximize shared memory usage and thread parallelism:
 - **Block Size (THREADS):** Set to 1024 to utilize maximum threads per block and blocks per SM.
 - **Shared Memory per Block:**  48KB can store approximately 12,000 integers (4 bytes each).
 - **Thread Coarsening Factor (ELEMENTS):** Calculated as `floor(12000 / 1024) ≈ 11`.
-We use `ELEMENTS = 11` for thread coarsening, aiming for each thread to process 11 elements to maximize shared memory efficiency while keeping within hardware limits.
+I used `ELEMENTS = 11` for thread coarsening, aiming for each thread to process 11 elements to maximize shared memory efficiency while keeping within hardware limits.

 **Key Learnings:**
 - **RTX A4000 Specific Optimization:** Gained experience in tailoring GPU kernels to the specific architecture and limitations of a target GPU (RTX A4000).
 This involves understanding SM counts, thread limits, and memory capacities to optimize kernel launch parameters and resource usage.